 We strive to assist your academic growth through tutoring, learning strategies, and academic best practices for studying, note taking, and building relationships with faculty.
-Our academic advisors are here to help personalize strategies based on your needs and aspirations.
+Our success advisors are here to help personalize strategies based on your needs and aspirations.

 Complete the STRONG interest inventory.
 Attend US 103 or US 201 and earn credit learning how to be a better student or identifying how the world of work inspires you.
 Attend Career Fairs to network with your favorite employers.
 There are countless opportunities for you to discover how you want to make a difference as a professional and citizen.